paradigm-lab/Frontend/JavaScript/README.md

 - addEventListener()
 	* Attaches an event handler to the specified element
 	* You can use multiple similar events to one element at a time.

+- Event Object
+	* When an event occurs, the event object is created
+	* In most cases Event Object is expressed as (e)